mafloresg/RepData_PeerAssessment1/PA1_template.md

 ```

 <br>
-2. __Devise a strategy for filling in all of the missing values in the dataset.
+__2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.:__

+Taking a look at the data, we can observe that there are 288 different intervals for each date, corresponding to (24h * 60m) / 5-minute intervals = 288 intervals per day.
+So, there are no missing data in the intervals.
+As is said above, the intervals are the time of the measure (i.e. interval 635 means 6:35am).

-Taking a look at the data, we can observe that there are 288 different intervals for each date.
-Also, the NAs are all concentrated in the same eight days and when there is a NA in a specific day, all the values of the day are NAs.
-I decided to fill the missing values for this days with the average of each corresponding 5-minute interval for all the other days without NAs.
+Also, it can be observed that the NAs are all concentrated in eight days and more, when there is a NA in a specific day, all the values of the day are NAs.
+I decided to fill the missing values for this days with the average of each corresponding 5-minute interval, this is, the average value for this intervals over all the other days without NAs.

 ```r